 Add desktops and applications to the store

-- In the Add Delivery Controller dialog box, specify a name that will help you to identify the deployment and indicate whether the resources that you want to make available in the store are provided by XenApp or XenMobile (AppController).
-For XenMobile (AppController) deployments, ensure that the name you specify does not contain any spaces.
-When assigning Controllers, ensure that you are only using those which support the anonymous apps feature.
+In the Add Delivery Controller dialog box, specify a name that will help you to identify the deployment and indicate whether the resources that you want to make available in the store are provided by Citrix Virtual Apps and Desktops, or by XenApp 6.5.
+(Note XenApp 6.5 has reached End of Life (EOL) and is now covered by the Extended Support Program.)
+When assigning Delivery Controllers, ensure that you are only using those which support the anonymous apps feature.
 Configuring your unauthenticated store with Controllers that do not support this feature may lead to no anonymous apps being available from the store.

-- To make desktops and applications provided by XenApp available in the store, add the names or IP addresses of your servers to the Servers list.
+To make desktops and applications provided by XenApp 6.5 farms available in the store, add the names of each individual server in the farm to the Servers list.
 Specify multiple servers to enable fault tolerance, listing the entries in order of priority to set the failover sequence.
-For XenDesktop sites, give details of Controllers.
-In the case of XenApp farms, list servers running the Citrix XML Service.
+For Citrix Virtual Desktops sites, give details of Controllers.
+For XenApp 6.5 farms, list servers running the Citrix XML Service.

-- To send data over secure HTTP connections using Secure Sockets Layer (SSL) or Transport Layer Security (TLS), select HTTPS.
-If you select this option for XenDesktop and XenApp servers, ensure that the Citrix XML Service is set to share its port with Microsoft Internet Information Services (IIS) and that IIS is configured to support HTTPS.
+To send data over secure HTTP connections using Secure Sockets Layer (SSL) or Transport Layer Security (TLS), select HTTPS.
+If you select this option for Citrix Virtual Apps and Desktops servers, ensure that the Citrix XML Service is set to share its port with Microsoft Internet Information Services (IIS) and that IIS is configured to support HTTPS.

 If you are using HTTPS to secure connections between StoreFront and your servers, ensure that the names you specify in the Servers list match exactly (including the case) the names on the certificates for those servers.

 - Specify the port for StoreFront to use for connections to the servers.
 The default port is 80 for connections using HTTP and 443 for HTTPS connections.
-In the case of XenDesktop and XenApp servers, the specified port must be the port used by the Citrix XML Service.
+In the case of Citrix Virtual Apps and Desktops servers, the specified port must be the port used by the Citrix XML Service.

 - Click OK.
-You can configure stores to provide resources from any mixture of XenDesktop, XenApp, and App Controller deployments.
-Repeat Steps 4 to 10, as necessary, to list additional deployments providing resources for the store.
+You can configure stores to provide resources from any mixture of Citrix Virtual Apps and Desktops deployments.
+Repeat Steps 4 to 9, as necessary, to list additional deployments providing resources for the store.
 When you have added all the required resources to the store, click Create.

 Alternatively, users can access the store through the Receiver for Web site, which enables users to access their desktops and applications through a web page.
 By default with unauthenticated stores, Receiver for Web displays the applications in a folder hierarchy that includes a breadcrumb path.
 The URL for users to access the Receiver for Web site for the new store is displayed when you create the store.